-The Fellowship starts in June with the Summer Institute, which runs for eight weeks, allowing for a short break before the start of the academic year in September.
+The Fellowship starts in July with the Summer Institute, which runs for eight weeks, allowing for a short break before the start of the academic year.

 All instruction in independent schools is in Arabic.
 However, English will be taught in the English language.